hanjialeOK/YOLOv3-in-FFmpeg/README.md

 // if gpu, it's better to test on videos of which fps is high.
 ./myplay -v quiet ../videos/fpx.mp4
 ./myplay -v quiet ../videos/fpx.gif
+// now you can install it(only excuable file will be installed in /usr/local/bin). sudo make install
+// uninstall
+sudo make uninstall
 ```